-- 1. Students who have carried 11 semester hours or less of college work will be placed on scholastic probation if their cumulative average is less than 1.5. - 2.
-Students who have carried from 12 to 24 semester hours will be placed on scholastic probation if their cumulative average is at least 1.0 but less than 1.5. - Students who have carried 25 or more semester hours of college work will be placed on scholastic probation if their cumulative average is at least 1.0 but is 10 or more quality points below 2.0 ("C"). - 4.
-Students can be placed on scholastic probation only on the basis of unsatisfactory grades made in college. - Once placed on probation, students will remain on probation each enrollment until they have earned a 2.0 cumulative average.
-Students cannot be placed on scholastic - 6. probation on the basis of work taken during a summer term.
+- Students who have carried 11 semester hours or less of college work will be placed on scholastic probation if their cumulative average is less than 1.5. - 2.
+Students who have carried from 12 to 24 semester hours will be placed on scholastic probation if their cumulative average is at least 1.0 but less than 1.5. - Students who have carried 25 or more semester hours of college work will be placed on scholastic probation if their cumulative average is at least 1.5 but less than 1.8. - 4.
+Students can be placed on scholastic probation only on the basis of unsatisfactory grades made in college. - 5.
+Once placed on probation, students will remain on probation each enrollment until they have earned a 2.0 cumulative average.